 In the mode drop-down menu, we’ll select the Coming Soon mode, as it serves our purpose much better.

-Of course we could also use the Edit Template option here to upload or create a template with a customized design in Elementor.
+Of course we could also use the dropdown menu here to upload a template, or create a customized design for a template in Elementor (by clicking on the link labeled create one).
 We could also prepare this in advance by creating a “Coming Soon” page, and saving it as a template, as we did here.

 Once we’re done, we’ll click on save and get to work on the build itself.